jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (b) carry out normal activities and processes in that building.
 (2) This section applies, but is not limited, to buildings that are intended to be used for, or associated with, 1 or more of the purposes specified in Schedule 2.

-### 119 Compliance document for requirements of persons with disabilities
+### 119 Acceptable solution for requirements of persons with disabilities
 (1) This section applies to—
   (a) the New Zealand Standard Specification No 4121 (the code of practice for design for access and use of buildings by persons with disabilities), together with any modifications to that standard specification in force immediately before the commencement of this section; or
   (b) if an Order in Council is made under subsection (3),—
     (i) the standard specification referred to in paragraph (a) incorporating an amendment that is adopted by the order; or (ii) a standard specification that is in substitution for the standard specification referred to in paragraph (a) that is adopted by the order.
-(2) A standard specification to which this section applies is to be taken as a compliance document.
+(2) A standard specification to which this section applies is to be taken as an acceptable solution.
 (3) The Governor-General may, by Order in Council made on the recommendation of the Minister, adopt— (a) an amendment to the standard specification referred to in subsection (1)(a); or (b) a standard specification that is in substitution for the standard specification referred to in that subsection.